oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 329
 ```
-### inj14
+### Injection 14 - CNAME in all sections (inj14)
-Injection test 14: Respond only with CNAME record of a 3rd party (inj14poc.yourdomain.com -> alwaysXXX.yourdomain.com) in all sections, to see if it will try to resolve the alwaysXXX.
+Respond only with CNAME record of a 3rd party (inj14poc.yourdomain.com -> alwaysXXX.yourdomain.com) in all sections, to see if it will try to proactively resolve the alwaysXXX.

 <table>
 <tr><td>format:</td><td>inj14.[replq].[addq].[3rdparty].yourdomain.com</td></tr>